 Collaborative lawyers are not nonparty participants under the act.
-A collaborative lawyer maintains a traditional attorney-client relationship with the party the lawyer represents, subject to the traditional attorney-client privilege, which Similar to the attorney-client privilege, the privilege under this act is held by the client and may be waived by the client even over the lawyer's objection.
+Similar to the attorney-client privilege, the privilege under this act is held by the client and may be waived by the client even over the lawyer's objection.
 The lawyer's allegiance and responsibility is to the client and the lawyer must abide by a client's decisions.
 As a result, the lawyer has no additional right to independently assert privilege as a participant in the collaborative law process.
 See ULC Comment to Rule 2 Definitions and source section.